 Guigal Ex Voto Rouge is not made every year.
 The wine, which is meant to compete with the best wines in the appellation is only produced in the top vintages.

 Guigal also continues to produce a standard red Hermitage wine, which they have made for decades.
 Not much wines is made as the production of Guigal Ex Voto is close to 600 cases, when the wine is produced.

 The white wine grapes used to produce Guigal Ex Voto Blanc are planted on Murets with 1.6 hectares and .02 hectares are found in another lieu-dit.
 The white wine grapes are planted to 90% Marsanne and 10% Roussanne.

 The terroir is rocks, small stones, clay, sand and limestone soils.
 The vines are old, ranging in age from 50 to 90 years of age.
 Guigal Ex Voto Blanc is produced from a blend of 90% Marsanne and 10% Roussanne, the same as the vineyard planting.

 The white wine is aged in 100% new, French oak barrels.
 Guigal also produces a standard Hermitage white wine.
 The production hovers at just over 500 cases of wine.

 Guigal Ex Voto rouge is a stunning wine.
 Polished, rich, soft, round and deep, this mineral driven wine is filled with layers of dense ripe, black fruit, spice, earth and stone.
 The 2003 Guigal Hermitage Ex Voto tasted recently was mind blowing!

-Serving and Decanting Guigal Hermitage with Wine, Food, Pairing Tips
+Serving Domaine Guigal Ex Voto and Hermitage with Wine, Food, Pairing Tips

 The white wine of Guigal Hermitage is best served with a myriad of different seafood dishes, shellfish, crab, lobster, sushi, sashimi, chicken, pork and veal, as well as Asian cuisine.